 Child car seats: Choosing a child car seat The law on using child car seats

-However, safety experts recommend you use a child car seat for all children under 150cm/4ft 11in.
+However, safety experts recommend that you use a child car seat for all children under 150cm/4ft 11in.
 This height is the legal requirement in Ireland and also some European countries, such as Germany and France.

-For those over 36kg (5st 10lb) but under 150cm, our advice is to go by height, not weight.
+For children weighing more than 36kg (5st 10lb) but under 150cm/4ft 11in, our advice is to go by height, not weight.

 What is an appropriate child restraint?

-- conforms to the United Nations standard, ECE Regulation 44/03 or ECE 44/04 (this is marked on a label on the seat)
+- conforms to the United Nations standard, ECE Regulation 44/03 or ECE 44/04 (this is marked on a label on the seat), or

 - is suitable for the child's weight and size, or height (if buying an i-Size seat)

 - is correctly fitted according to the manufacturer's instructions.